 Note: If ‘Continue on Error’ option is enabled for the script then even when NOTFOUND is set to ‘ERROR’; the script continues when the boundary is not found, but an error message is written to the Extended log file.

 g.
-Scope: This attribute comes under ‘Filters (SEARCH_FILTERS)’ option.
-This is also an optional attribute with default value “All”.
+Scope: This attribute comes under the ‘Filters (SEARCH_FILTERS)’ option.
+This is also an optional attribute with the default value “All”.
 It specifies the scope of the search of dynamic value within the response.
 The input options are:

 - All: The scope of search is the body, headers, and resources

 - Headers: It indicates to search only in the headers